ashketchum98/Data-Structures-and-Algorithms/README.md

 1. Python 3.6

 ## Data Structures and Algorithms Description:
-1. Stack - Element is added and removed from top.
+1. **Stack** - Element is added and removed from top.
 It follows LIFO.
-2. Queue - Element is added from rear and removed from front.
+2. **Queue** - Element is added from rear and removed from front.
 It follows FIFO.
-3. LinkList - Each Node contains data and address of next node.
+3. **LinkList** - Each Node contains data and address of next node.
-4. BST - Binary Search tree, each node has either 0, 1 or 2 childs and left child is always less than its parent and right child will be greater.
+4. **BST** - Binary Search tree, each node has either 0, 1 or 2 childs and left child is always less than its parent and right child will be greater.
+5. **Graph** - It contains various vertices connected using edges.
+Graph.py also contains **BFS** and **DFS** traversal.

 ### Note:
 1. Every Program is written to show the basic working of the algorithms there are not any validations on data etc.